-Makeups - Field trips can NOT be made up.
+- Makeups Field trips can NOT be made up.
 Quizzes may be made up only if you miss a quiz for a valid reason (e.g., sickness, accident, death in family, etc.) We will work with you to determine if your reason is valid.
 A makeup quiz will be given at the end of the semester for those who need it.
-Key exercises may be made up during class time.

-Attendance policy - Attendance is required for success in this course.
-The course is intensive and cumulative - skipping class will leave you with a big chunk of missing information in your notes and collections.
-Don't miss class.
+Key exercises may be made up during class time. - Attendance policy Attendance is required for success in this course.
+The course is intensive and cumulative skipping class will leave you with a big chunk of missing information in your notes and collections.
+Don't miss class. - Students with disabilities Students requesting classroom accommodation must first register with the Dean of Students Office.
+That office will provide documentation to the student, who must then provide this documentation to the instructor when requesting accommodation.